AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/howtos/electronic-seal-api.md

 <InlineAlert slots="text"/>

-The current versions of the SDKs do not support the inclusion of Trusted Timestamping (using `tsaCredentialOptions`) or the alteration of Document Level Permission (using `documentLevelPermission`).
-Presently, these parameters are only functional with REST APIs.
+Support of Trusted Timestamping and Document Level Permissions is only available using REST APIs.
+Future version of SDKs will support these features.

 ## API limitations